-Whenever Peter Higgins (that's him in the photo!) introduces himself as President & Chocolate Scientist at Purdys Chocolatier, he gets asked a lot of questions about the latter.
+Whenever Peter Higgins introduces himself as President & Chocolate Scientist at Purdys Chocolatier, he gets asked a lot of questions.

 Q: How does someone become a Chocolate Scientist?

 Peter: I have a Food Science degree from the University of British Columbia.
 It's a very hands-on degree, it's not all studying in a classroom.
 You get to go out there, learn about different types of soils, you learn about chemistry and molecules that make up food, it's a lot of practical stuff.

 That's the kind of thing that interests me.
 Chocolate-making is a science, it's recipes, it's testing flavour combinations, it's being creative.
 I'm using my degree every day.

 Q: What's a typical day for you?

 Peter: I've been with Purdys for 19 years now so I feel pretty good about saying this: there's no typical day.
 I could be in all-day strategic planning meetings or sampling test chocolates or brainstorming ideas with our chocolatier Rachel McKinley.
 I also do a lot of TV and radio appearances, I love doing that and getting together with people and sharing chocolates and talking about it.

 But my absolute favourite is that I have the opportunity to visit some of our farmer partners in rural cocoa-growing communities.
 I get to witness firsthand the impact of our Sustainable Cocoa Program, chat with our farmer partners, I even had the chance to plant cocoa trees!